“Doing” chemistry is as important as “learning” chemistry.

 - Inorganic Diruthenium Complexes

 - Experiments for the Undergraduate Chemistry Laboratories

 Some of these projects have been published in national journals.
 Some have been presented as posters at the annual Celebration of Scholarship Symposium at HBU or at other professional meetings for chemists.

-There is usually good demand for chemists in the work force.
+There is usually robust demand for chemists in the workforce.

 Many Houston Baptist University chemistry graduates are practicing medicine and dentistry.
-Some chemistry majors have gone on to graduate school and earned masters or Ph.D. degrees.
+Some chemistry majors have gone on to graduate school and earned master’s or doctoral degrees.
 Others are working in the chemical industry, in biochemical laboratories, or are practicing law.
-Some chemistry majors have become pharmacists and other health professionals.
+Some Chemistry majors have become pharmacists and other health professionals.

 If you are excited about Chemistry, there is nowhere you should rather be than with us at Houston Baptist University.
 Read more about our program in the course catalog.

 You may also be interested in our Biochemistry-Molecular Biology major.